JamesTimms/vm-quickstart/README.md

 A relatively modern linux Shell.

 ## TODO
-- Auto discover the latest version of gcloud and install that by default.
+- [ ] Auto discover the latest version of gcloud and install that by default.
+- [ ] Create bootstrap script that setups basics and then downloads this repository to continue setup process.

 ## License
 MIT